 Traditional branding asks: “How can we sell more products?”

-Sustainable branding asks: “How can we create value for customers, society, and the environment while building a profitable business?”
+Sustainable branding asks: “How can we create value for our customers, the environment, and our community while running a profitable business?”

 The Business Case for Sustainable Branding

-Employee Engagement: Purpose-driven companies report 40% lower turnover rates.
-Employees want to work for organizations that make a positive impact.
+Employee Engagement: Purpose-driven companies report 40% lower turnover rates, as employees want to work for organizations making a positive difference.

 Core Elements of Sustainable Branding Strategies